Cambridge English

 • The film started before we arrived / the film had started before we arrived.

-4. Something that started in the past and continued up to another action or time in the past.
-The past perfect tells us 'how long', just like the present perfect, but this time the action continues up to a point in the past rather than the present.
-Usually we use 'for + time'.
-We can also use the past perfect continuous here, so we most often use the past perfect simple with stative verbs.
+4. Something that began in the past and continued up to another past action or time.
+The past perfect expresses how long, exactly as the present perfect does, except that the action runs up to a point in the past rather than to the present.
+'For + time' is usual.
+The past perfect continuous is also available here, which is why the simple form tends to be reserved for stative verbs.

 • When he graduated, he had been in London for six years. (= He arrived in London six years before he graduated and lived there until he graduated, or even longer.)